BrainNotFoundException/Swift-Cube/README.md

 # Updates
 --> New Shooting Mode and detailed information on controls in a separate controls page
 --> Better User Interface
---> A gun loading bar to show the load time in shooting mode
+--> A gun loading bar to show the loading time in shooting mode

 # Controls
 --> use 'a' and 'd' or arrow keys on the keybard to play